Cairo Historical Sites

 The Mosque of Muhammad Ali, or the Alabaster Mosque, is said to be one of the most renowned landmarks of Cairo.
 Nestled inside the Citadel of Saladin, built by Muhammad Ali Pasha in the early 19th century to replicate the great mosques of Istanbul.
 This mosque is famous for its amazing architecture in the Ottoman style with an enormous central dome, tall minarets, and beautiful alabaster walls that would cast an enthralling view on the entire city of Cairo.
 A visit to this mosque is a must for culture and history buffs.
 The mosque also has the tomb of Muhammad Ali.
 This amazing landmark is a must-see for anyone on a Cairo day tour—a peek into Egypt's rich history.

 The mosque of Muhammad Ali was built during the reign of Muhammad Ali Pasha between 1830 and 1848.
-The Ottoman governor of Egypt has been usually considered to be the founder of modern Egypt; he aimed to build a strong, central government and said to, independent state from his country.
+The Ottoman governor of Egypt has usually been considered to be the founder of modern Egypt; he aimed to build a strong, central government and said to make an independent state from his country.
 The mosque was included in this governmental project that Muhammad Ali initiated to see the new Egypt brought under his rule in his new vision.

 The mosque was designed by the Turkish architect Youssef Bushnak, intending it to be that aspect of the reign of Muhammad Ali and of the might of the state of Egypt.
-Beyond the simple facts of the place, the fact that the mosque was to be built inside the great Citadel of Saladin, already the theme of one of the capital's most famous legacies, gave further accent to the project.
+Beyond the simple facts of the place, the fact that the mosque was to be built inside the great Citadel of Saladin, , one of the most iconic landmarks in Islamic Cairo, Egypt, added even greater significance to the project.
 It was built in great Ottoman style with references to the great mosques of Istanbul to reflect the vision of Muhammad Ali for blending the cultures of Egypt and the Ottoman.

 The mosque's completion marked a watershed in the reign of Muhammad Ali, which was characterized by modernization in the military, economy, and infrastructure of Egypt.
 Today, the Mosque of Muhammad Ali bears witness to the vision of this leader and remains one of the most important and impressive sites in Cairo.